jpignata/blog/articles/futures.md

 ```

 It's 4.5x faster because each request starts when we call `future` and happens
 concurrently.
-It's like making 25 people making a phone call at the same time
+It's like 25 people making a phone call at the same time versus
-rather than one person making 25 phone calls in serial.
+one person making 25 phone calls one at a time.

 This finished command line application is on [GitHub](http://github.com/jpignata/crawler).